- America's Bin Company (888) 500-9007

 - Ware Disposal: (877) 714-9273

 Temporary service is defined as service that occurs a maximum of 30 days at a specific location per calendar year, or service provided for construction and demolition projects that require a City building and/or grading permit.
 Service for City permitted construction and demolition service may remain as long as the building and/or grading permit is valid.
 Additionally, property owners or contractors may self-haul debris using their own vehicles.

 The City establishes the rate ceiling for temporary service.
 Customers needing temporary service are free to compare competitive service rates offered by the City's non-exclusive franchise operators listed above.
-Click here to view the current Temporary Dumpster rental rates.
+Click here to view the 2020 Temporary Dumpster rental rates.
 There is one charge to rent the dumpster and an additional charge for disposal of the contents, and this amount is based on weight.
 Click here for information about Waste Management's charges.
-For questions about temporary solid waste service rates, contact the City Public Works Department (805) 449-2400 or email: email@example.com.
+For questions about temporary solid waste service rates, contact the City Public Works Department (805) 449-2400 or email: firstname.lastname@example.org.

 Download our Hauler FAQs for more information about the City's solid waste hauler franchise system, including how to become an authorized service provider in Thousand Oaks.